 Milepost 47.1

 Rainbow was once an important stage stop for travelers and offered ferry service.
 Later a series of bridges crossed the McKenzie River here.
 The current Belknap Covered Bridge, built in 1966, still accommodates cars.
+Here there is a gas station, Blue Sky Market and Takoda's restaurant which serves pizza and hamburgers.
+McKenzie River Resort, formerly the United States Basketball Academy, provides event space for groups with a lodge and cabins.
 Hike to Castle Rock, a former fire lookout with amazing valley views.
 Or play golf at Tokatee Golf Club with views of the Three Sisters Mountains from the greens.
-The United States Basketball Academy is here — a great spot for groups.
-And the town also includes the Blue Sky Market.

 McKenzie Bridge